ACPO: AI-Enabled Compiler Framework: Proposed Methodology

-In our implementation, we created a derived class that communicates with an ML framework using named pipes, i.e. \texttt{os.mkfifo()}.
-The ML framework in our scenario is a separate python process that has a user-visible interface through the named pipes.
-It receives commands from \texttt{ACPOMLInterface}-derived class on the compiler side, processes the requests, and responds with requested information or status.
-This approach allows us to separate the compiler from the ML framework completely, allowing the model implementation to be on the Python side and for it to be changed without modifying the compiler on a regular basis.
-While at the moment the Python side of the ACPO framework is very lightweight, its separation from the compiler permits easy build-up of tools and utilities to support more models and model types without compiler changes.
-We envision this will grow to comprise a toolkit with many different models, algorithms, and program representation mechanisms at the developer's disposal. \major{Later in the experimental evaluation section, we showcase the overhead of different component of ACPO in Table \ref{tab:compilation_time_overhead}.}
+An important part of the \texttt{ACPOModel} class is the reference to the \texttt{ACPOMLInterface} class.
+This class is the basis for the ML API in our framework and separates the actual ML model details by abstracting the underlying ML framework away from \texttt{ACPOModel} class and the compiler.
+The code snippet is left out of this version for brevity, but it contains the same functionality described in figure \ref{fig:acpo_training_inference}. \paragraph{Communication} In our implementation, we created a derived class that communicates with an ML framework using named pipes, i.e. \texttt{os.mkfifo()}.
+This approach allows us to completely separate the compiler from the ML framework, allowing the model implementation to be on the Python side and for it to be changed without modifying the compiler on a regular basis.
+While at the moment, the Python side of the ACPO framework is very lightweight, its separation from the compiler permits easy build-up of tools and utilities to support more models and model types without compiler changes. \paragraph{Feature Collection Class} We have implemented a \texttt{ACPOCollectFeature} class having around 130 handcrafted features in total at different scopes of LLVM's IR, from which 80 are Function level, 35s are Loops, and around 15 are Module features.
+Users can easily select features individually or by their scope when creating ACPOModel classes.